deweyapp/dewey/docs/how-to-use-dewey.md

 ![image](images/dewey-launcher.png)

 ##2.
 Put Dewey in your Bookmarks Bar
 Make sure your [Bookmarks Bar](https://support.google.com/chrome/answer/95745?hl=en0) is visible.
-With Dewey open, drag the little document icon in the Search Bar onto the Bookmarks Bar.
-This is my preferred method.
+With Dewey open in tab, drag the little document icon in the Search Bar onto the Bookmarks Bar.

 ![image](images/omnibox-icon.png)